Now in Private Beta

 Ingested 847 docs · 12 OKR cycles · 3 years of Slack READY

-Org Radar · 0 overlaps detected MONITORING
+Sonar · 0 overlaps detected MONITORING

 We're thinking of building a self-serve onboarding flow for SMB customers.
 Is this worth exploring?